eosnetworkfoundation/chicken-dance/docs/http-service-calls.md

 ## Authentication

-There are two request `/oauthback` and `/logout`.
+There are two request, `/oauthback` and `/logout`.
-- `/oauthback` is the call back from the OAuth provider, and is is used to set the authentication cookie.
+- `/oauthback` is the call back from the OAuth provider, and it is used to set the authentication cookie.
 This call performs separate web calls to make sure the user has the correct privileges and may be allowed access.
-- `/logout` clears the cookie prevents access to the application.
+- `/logout` clears the cookie preventing access to the application.

 ## Healthcheck